 By John Shaughnessy

-John Shaughnessy is assistant editor at The Criterion, newspaper of the Archdiocese of Indianapolis.
+Shaughnessy is assistant editor of The Criterion, archdiocesan newspaper of Indianapolis.

 The best news.
 Delivered to your inbox.